EmirGecgin/EmirGecgin/README.md

 - 🔭 Trainee at Only Js Academy.

-- 🌱 I’m currently learning Html, CSS, JavaScript.
+- 🌱 I’m currently learning Html, CSS, JavaScript, and C#.

 - My games: